antoniobarbalau/antoniobarbalau.github.io/kernel.md

     >
     > -- From "Diogenes the Cynic: Sayings and Anecdotes, With Other Popular Moralists" - A new translation by Robin Hard - Oxford Classics

     As in: [https://www.youtube.com/watch?v=XaA3qD1EAqg](https://www.youtube.com/watch?v=XaA3qD1EAqg).
-Current implementation: 2 zone 2 cardio sessions, one HIIT cardio session, all on the elliptical bicycle, 3 resistance training sessions.
-All 30mins.
-5-10min of full body stretching each day.
-30mins of full body stretching on the day off.
+Current implementation: 2 zone 2 cardio sessions, one HIIT cardio session, all on the elliptical bicycle, 4 resistance training sessions centered around compund movements: push-ups, pull-ups, squats and core (this should have been deadlift but I have hernia 😂).
+All 20mins.

 4. **Space**